 If making a pipeline, what is the scale of the data that is going to be put into it?

+Is this to be used for the sales team or the client

+Should we be looking at public or private healthcare costs?
+Or both?

 Basic requirements for final R-shiny app